wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 # Create a Rails 7 REST API

-### First step out of three in creating a Vue on Rails application with authentication.
+<h3>First step out of three in creating a Vue on Rails application with authentication.</h3>

 Rails is known for being a powerful full stack framework to build applications with and its frontend developer experience and performance has increased a lot with the help of Hotwire and new bundling solutions such as importmap, jsbundling or <a href="/blogs/ruby-on-rails-7-and-vite" target="_blank">vite_rails</a>.